-- Really listen to the song once full to get the context
+- Listen to the song once full to get the context

 - Listen again and start mumbling lines

 - Do that again until you find a nice “hook” or melody, riff

 - Add your own licks to that main hook and improvise over the track many times

 The secret to writing a great guitar part is writing it before playing it on the guitar.

 You don’t have enough audio/mixing engineering training.

 This is a whole other discussion itself – but I can start to share some basics here.
-On the words of the great session player Tim Pierce
+In the words of the great session player Tim Pierce

 “I see a song as a set of frequencies and imagine the guitar filling those frequencies.”

-What Tim means is that by hearing a song you know where the bass/Vocals/Drums and other instruments are sonically, what frequencies do they occupy etc. By knowing which frequency is full, you know which ones to fill with your guitar.
+What Tim means is that by hearing a song, you know where the bass/Vocals/Drums and other instruments are sonically, what frequencies they occupy, etc. Knowing which frequency is full lets you know which ones to fill with your guitar.

 The way you practice this skill is by performing active listening and hearing each instrument individually than regularly working on your own guitar mixes.
 It’s a process that takes time, but it’s a skill that can be achieved like any other.

 Another aspect of the sonic part is your tone!
 In a live situation, you enjoy a lot those low minds and lots of delay and reverb.
 The studio is a bit different.
 You are expected to have a tone that fits in the mix and doesn’t make it muddy.
-Of course, the mixing engineer will cut up most of your tone if you can’t have a tone that’s mix-ready.
+Of course, the mixing engineer will cut up most of your tone if you can’t have a mix-ready tone.